vancouver-sky/AWS/README.md

           - Apache Flink
           - Apache Hudi
           - Presto
-      - AWS Data Pipeline
+      - AWS Data Pipeline (orchestration service)
+        -  also for ETL
         -  upports RDS, EMR, DynamoDB, Redshift, and S3
     - Data Analysis
       - Amazon Athena
         - enables querying of data stored in S3
         - can use SQL
         - charge by scanned data by query
       - Amazon Quicksight
         - Business intelligence service
         - data dashboard
       - Amazon CloudSearch
     - AI and Machine Learning
       - Amazon Rekognition
         - image, video
         - identifies objects in images
         - facial recognition
       - Amazon Translate
         - text recognition
       - Amazon Transcribe
         - speech recognition

+## Disaster Recovery
+  - Disaster Recovery Architectures
+    - Backup and Restore
+    - Pilot light
+    - Warm standby
+    - Multi Site
+  - Select a Disaster Recovery Architecture
+    - Recovery Time Objective (RTO)
+      - Forcus on time
+    - Recovery Point Objective (RPO)
+      - The amount of data loss
+      - forcus on data

+## Architecting Applicationson EC2
+  - Scalling EC2
+    - Horizontal vs Virtical (horizotal is good; scaling out not big)
+  - EC2 Auto-Scaling Group
+    - Launch template
+    - Defines the minimum, maximum and desired number of instances
+    - Performs health checks on each instance
+    - Exists within 1 or more availability zones in a single region
+    - Work on on-demain
+  - AWS Secrets Manager
+  - Controlling Access to EC2 Instances
+    - Security Groups
+      - Serve as a firewall
+      - control inbound and outbound traffic
+      - Works at the instance level
+      - EC2 instances can belong to multiple security groups
+      - VPC have default security groups
+      - Must be explicitly associated with an EC2 instance
+      - By default all outbound traffic is allowed
+    - Network ACL's
+      - Works at the subnet level with an VPC
+      - Each VPC has a default ACL that allows all inbound and outbound traffic
+      - Custom ACL deny all traffic until rules are added
+    - AWS VPN
+      - Creates an encrypted tunnel into your VPC
+      - Can be used to connect your data center
+      - Supported in 2 services
+        - Site-to-site VPN
+        - Client VPN
+  - Protecting from attacks
+    - AWS Shield
+      - DDoS protection
+      - 2 levels
+        - standard
+        - advance
+    - Amazon Macie
+      - Data protection
+      - classified the data
+      - DLP
+    - Amazon Inspector
+      - Automated security assessment service
+      - 2 types of rules packages
+        - Network assessment
+        - Host assessment
+  - Deploying Pre-defined Solution
+    - AWS Service Catalog
+    - AWS Marketplace
+  - Developer Tools
+    - AWS CodeCommit
+      - Git
+      - Source control
+      - control access with IAM policies
+    - AWS CodeBuild
+      - Build and continuous integration
+      - CI
+    - AWS CodeDeploy
+      - auto deploy
+    - AWS CodePipeline
+      - Continueous Delivery
+    - AWS CodeStar
+      - Workflow tool
+      - Jenkins